Japanese a5 Wagyu Sirloin Steak

 Ito Japanese Wagyu a5 BMS 10-12

-Ito Wagyu is rated the 'best in the world' and is raised by hand in a respectful and devoted manner, it is then hand-picked by seasoned connoisseurs who grade the quality from the cross-section of the sixth and seventh rib.
+Ito Wagyu is rated the 'best in the world' and derives from Japanese black cattle raised in a respectful and devoted manner, it is then hand-picked by seasoned connoisseurs who grade the quality from the cross-section of the sixth and seventh rib.
 The criteria of quality include brightness, firmness and dryness of the meat, the visual quality of the marbling, and the shape of the whole carcass.
+Ony the very finest of all Japanese wagyu is graded a5!

 All a5 wagyu beef comes from the Kuroge Washu breed, specifically the Tajima strain raised in Hyogo prefecture.
 Just like champagne has to be made from the Champagne region of France, real Kobe beef can only come from Kobe in Japan.